Corte Madera Creek (San Mateo County): Ecology

 The extent by which Searsville Reservoir serves as a source for non-native species was illustrated when Stanford biologists studied the aquatic fauna found in the plunge pool below the Searsville dam spillway.
 The plunge pool was drained in 2013 to allow for a safety inspection of the base of the dam.
 Native species found when the plunge pool was pumped dry include two steelhead trout, 26 California roach and 22 Sacramento suckers.
-In contrast, more than 1,500 non-native fishes were encountered during the dewatering process, including over 500 sunfish including green sunfish ((Lepomis cyanellus), bluegill (Lepomis macrochirus) and likely redear sunfish (Lepomis microlophus), two bullhead catfish (Ameiurus species) and over 1,000 mosquitofish (Gambusia affinis).
-Other non-native in the plunge pool included 500 bullfrogs and 150 Louisiana red swamp crayfish.
+In contrast, more than 1,500 non-native fishes were encountered during the dewatering process, including over 500 sunfish including green sunfish (Lepomis cyanellus), bluegill (Lepomis macrochirus) and likely redear sunfish (Lepomis microlophus), two bullhead catfish (Ameiurus species) and over 1,000 mosquitofish (Gambusia affinis).
+Other non-native species in the plunge pool included 500 bullfrogs and 150 Louisiana red swamp crayfish.

 In the spring of 1991, an adult steelhead (0.74m) was observed jumping at the base of Searsville Dam.
 In May 2002, the San Francisquito Watershed Council released a barrier survey including Corte Madera Creek.
 A private bridge apron adjacent to Willowbrook Drive and another downstream of the confluence with Damiani Creek were described as impassable barriers to upstream migrating steelhead.
 In 2014 a systematic study of 1,400 plus dams in California identified Searsville Dam as a high-priority candidate to improve environmental flows for native fish conservation.

 Illegal fishing of rainbow trout (stream resident forms of O. m. irideus) has occurred in several places along Corte Madera Creek with significant damage to the surviving populations of native rainbows.
 In addition, there are also several private ponds stocked with warm water non-native species, such as Smallmouth Bass, Redear Sunfish and Bluegill that threaten the surviving native trout population fry and eggs.
 The most notable pond is on Iroquois Trail and empties into Corte Madera Creek through a single outlet which floods during El Niño, or a wet winter.